RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.246.21:
+   - FIXED: Firefox compatibility issues on the DHCP static and MAC filter name fields.

 3.0.0.4.246.20:
    - NEW: Wifi status icon will be half colored if only one radio is enabled.
    - NEW: Wifi status icon popup will report the state of each radios.